 For a complete tutorial of all Command Types, see Command Reference.

 The Task Editor uses drag and drop editing.
 Notice the main section of the page, on the right hand side.
-The Name and Version of the Task appears at the top of the page.
+The Name of the Task appears at the top of the page.
 Below that appears a list of Commands, or Steps.
 If this is a new Task, a small bordered area contains the text "No Commands have been defined in this Codeblock.
 Drag a Command here to add it."
 This is the drop zone for adding a Command.

 If Commands already exist, you can drop a new Command above, below, or in between any existing Commands.
 When a Task runs, Commands are executed in the order that they appear, except when a looping, conditional, or Subtask type of Command affects the flow of logic.

 To add a Command, select the Commands tab from the toolbox on the upper left side of the screen.
 The toolbox panel will change and present options.

 A Codeblock is a subset of Commands within a Task.
 Those familiar with procedural programming languages can think of a Codeblock as a subroutine or function.